 Missouri DWI Law Changes: Drugs and DWI

 DWI charges are often associated with drunk driving.
-It’s true that driving while drunk can lead to an arrest, but alcohol is not the only substance that can lead to DWI Missouri charges.
+It’s true that driving while drunk can lead to an arrest, but alcohol is not the only substance that can lead to DUI charges.
 The law states that a driver commits DWI if he operates a motor vehicle while in an intoxicated condition.
-This means a driver can also face DWI charges for being under the influence of drugs-even for legal prescription and over-the-counter medication.
+This means a driver can also face DUI charges for being under the influence of drugs-even for legal prescription and over-the-counter medication.

 The Meaning of “Intoxicated Condition”